Alabama

 Alabama law provides that religious worship can only be prohibited or restricted by an emergency order that applies equally to all comparable secular entities in the jurisdiction, as required by Tandon v.
 Newsom.

-The Alabama Constitution contains a Blaine Amendment that could prevent the participation of faith-based schools in generally available public benefit programs on the same terms as similarly situated secular schools.
-This is not as broad as a general Blaine Amendment, which prohibits all aid to faith-based institutions, but is still detrimental to the work of faith-based institutions.
-Current US Supreme Court precedent has rendered this language ineffective, but it could become effective in the future if Court precedent changes.
+The Alabama Constitution contains a Blaine Amendment that broadly restricts faith-based organizations’ freedom to participate in public benefit programs on the same terms as similarly situated secular institutions.
+Current U.S. Supreme Court precedent has rendered this language ineffective in many cases, but it could become effective in the future if Court precedent changes.

 Regulatory Freedom:

-Alabama law permits a director, in the fulfillment of the director’s fiduciary duties, to rely on the opinion of individuals who can reasonably be assumed to have expertise on a certain matter but does not expressly allow a director to rely on guidance from religious figures within his or her faith tradition.
+Alabama law permits a director, in the fulfillment of the director’s fiduciary duties, to rely only on the opinions of certain individuals retained by the corporation and does not expressly allow a director to rely on guidance from religious figures within his or her faith tradition.

 Alabama does not impose review or audit requirements as a condition of maintaining authorization to fundraise in the state.